 It may be difficult for parties to establish what assets must be included, how to determine income, and what disclosure entails.
 For example, if you are self-employed or you are a beneficiary in trust, how can income be determined?
 Dealing with such questions can lead to unintentionally inaccurate or insufficient financial disclosure.
 Incomplete financial information will prolong and complicate your family law matter.
 It is best to avoid such unnecessary headaches and provide as precise and complete financial information as early as possible.
 The most efficient way to ensure at the outset that your financial disclosure is accurate and comprehensive is to speak to a family lawyer.

 Call David H. Nuri, Barrister & Solicitor at 416-323-5092 for a Family Lawyer that can help you in your dispute.
-We are happy to speak to you.
+I am happy to speak to you.

 The information contained herein is not intended to provide legal advice.